Published on 27th March, 2021

 So, now you know how to start a clothing business, it’s time to set the wheels in motion and make it happen.
 One of your most valuable commodities as a business is your equipment.
 Without it, you have no product range – and without a product range, your clothing business isn’t going to get off the ground.

-One of the key pieces of equipment that all clothing businesses need is an embroidery machine.
+One of the key pieces of equipment that all clothing businesses need is an embroidery machine, and for that we recommend Happy Japan.
 They’re perfect for those customisable jobs that you receive and are flexible to work on an array of different product types too – perfect for reaching out to your customer’s needs.

 It’s vital that you choose the right one for your business though.
 If you pick the wrong one, you run the risk of losing money and harming your brand reputation.
 So, you need to think carefully about which one suits your business’ needs the most – that’s where we can help!